xentriom/manhwaclan-api/README.md

 > [!CAUTION]
 > This break when cloudflare protection is on for Manhwaclan

-# Toonga - Manga Scraping API
+# Unofficial Manga Scraping API from Manhwaclan

 A fast and efficient API for scraping manga data from manhwaclan.com built with Hono and TypeScript.